electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 credentials in your Forge configuration.
 Otherwise, please refer to the full [Code Signing] documentation to learn how to purchase a certificate and for more information on the desktop app code signing process.

+On macOS, code signing is done at the app packaging level.
+On Windows, distributable installers are signed instead.

 <Tabs>
   <TabItem value="macos" label="macOS" default>